wearedevx/keystone/README.md

 ```

 ### Usage
-To start using Keystone you will need to login with [`ks login`](https://github.com/wearedevx/keystone/blob/master/cli/doc/ks_login.md).
+To start using Keystone you will need to login with [`ks login`](https://github.com/wearedevx/keystone/blob/master/cli/doc/ks_login.md), using your GitHub or GitLab account.
 If your project is not keystone-managed yet, bootstrap it with [`ks init <YOUR_PROJECT_NAME>`](https://github.com/wearedevx/keystone/blob/master/cli/doc/ks_init.md).

 To start managing secrets and files, and access all of Keystone’s features, refer to the [complete CLI documentation](https://github.com/wearedevx/keystone/blob/master/cli/doc/ks.md)